ascvorcov/HLCup2017/README.md

 All testing performed in virtualized environment with following parameters:
 Intel Xeon (4 cores 2 GHz), 4GB RAM, 10GB HDD.

+The result was 182nd place, with score of 63485 seconds (the lower the better - total number of seconds spent to process queries), 1st place solution using C with sockets, 121 second.
+Apparently, slowest parts are built-in routing and json serialization.
+Replacing with custom implementation gives boost up to 1296 seconds (145th place, [Alex K](https://goo.gl/UDgiz1)), or even 264 seconds (83rd place, [seralexeev](https://goo.gl/2x91xq)).

 ## Phase one
-contains only GET queries based on known preloaded data.
+Contains only GET queries based on known preloaded data.
 Linear growth testing profile with 1-200 RPS.
 Time to complete request
 * Min = 0.327 msec